Nucc/lucie/README.md

 }
 </pre>

-So this would be a simple process in Lucy, if you're interested, let me know!
+So this would be a simple process in Lucie, if you're interested, let me know!

 ## Contributing